What is MRR?

 MRR stands for “Monthly Recurring Revenue”, and refers to the proportion of a company’s revenue that is stable and predictable from subscription-based pricing, expressed on a monthly basis.

-Monthly recurring revenue (MRR) represents the amount of subscription-based revenue SaaS companies can anticipate receiving each month from their active accounts.
+Monthly recurring revenue (MRR) represents the subscription-based revenue that a SaaS company can anticipate to earn per month from their active accounts (or customer base).

 The active accounts refer to the monetizable user base belonging to an SaaS business at present, i.e. the customer or subscriber count.